-160. There are questions of law and fact common to the members of the subclass, including but not limited to whether FDC violates the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
+192. There are questions of law and fact common to the members of the subclass, including whether FDC violates the Americans with Disabilities Act and Section 504 of the Rehabilitation Act by failing to implement a system that ensures people with physical disabilities are reasonably accommodated in isolation and.
 FDC is expected to raise common defenses to these claims, including denying that its actions violate the law.